Raphael-Boichot/Finding-D-optimal-designs-without-the-pain/README.md

 ![](Pictures/Figure_incomplete.png)

 ## Side note
-The way the code is done allows very easy modification for adding constraints, other type of optimality, extension to mixture designs, etc.
+The way the code is implemented allows very easy modification for adding constraints, other type of optimality, extension to mixture designs, etc. Have fun with it.
+Maybe one day it will be extended to three or five levels design, maybe.